U-Bex/Preprocessing-Function_for_Data-ugmentation/README.md

 # Preprocessing-Function_for_Data-augmentation
-Preprocessing function for Image Data-augmentation This implematation include below:
+Preprocessing function for Image Data-augmentation
+This implematation include below:
-Random Crop
+1.Random Crop
-Random Erasing
+2.Random Erasing
-you can use this preprocessing function in ImageDataGenerator(preprocessing_function).
+you can use this preprocessing function in ImageDataGenerator(`preprocessing_function`).